ruix6/ERTNet/README.md

 |-  transformer.py  # File: model's code
 |-  visualize.py  # File: visualize the signals
 |-  evaluate.py  # File: evaluate the model contains accuracy, precision, recall, f1-score, confusion matrix, ROC curves

+  If you want to run the entire project in its entirety, pull and then add the previously mentioned folders and the processed data.